 The role will depend greatly on what is being produced and how it is manufactured.
 Some products are manufactured in sterile environments – these products must remain free of all microorganisms (whether they are specifically harmful or not).
 Other products are manufactured in non-sterile environments – these products can contain some microorganisms, but only up to a strict pre-defined limit.

-In general, the role will concentrate of area such as:
+In general, the role will concentrate on an area such as:

 - Ensuring that raw materials are free from microorganism contamination